teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ```sh
 $./mpc
 ```
-which will execute the model using a target velocity of 70 mph and 14 timesteps of 0.05s.
+which will execute the model using a target velocity of 70 mph and use 14 timesteps of 0.05s.

 Alternatively, you can specify a different target velocity like this: